About the College

 What happens at Innis...

 Is a lot.
 Events, student activities, clubs, groups — our students love to be active, and have fun, whether that’s belonging to a film club or environmental group, or becoming involved in governing the College through the Innis College Council (ICC), or organizing a student event through the Innis College Student Society (ICSS).
-There’s always something happening at the Innis Town Hall too, from free film screenings to speaker series and community events.
+There’s always something happening in the Town Hall too, from free film screenings to speaker series and community events.

 Innis is dedicated to supporting you academically and personally